-Custom Rules allow you to perform Actions based on different global Triggers: when something happens with a user in ManyChat — the following action will be performed.
+Custom Rules allow you to perform Actions based on different global Triggers: when something happens with a contact in ManyChat — the following action will be performed.

-- send a confirmation email or update contact details in your CRM as soon as the subscriber's email address is changed;
+- send a confirmation email or update contact details in your CRM as soon as the contact's email address is changed;

-- send a birthday message to your subscriber or remind them about the upcoming event;
+- send a birthday message to your contacts or remind them about the upcoming event;

 - notify Admins when someone gets a particular Tag in one or multiple Flows.